rastrau/geowebforum-scraper/README.md

 ## Usage

 Set up and activate a Python environment using your preferred framework.
+Note: This code was developed and tested under Python 2.7 (on a Mac OS X platform).
 Install dependencies specified in `requirements.txt`.
 Open a command line / shell in the `geowebforum-scraper` directory and issue the following command:

 `python scrape-geowebforum.py`